microsoft/MLOpsPython/docs/canary_ab_deployment.md

 #### 4. Build a new Scoring Image.

 Change value of the ***SCORE_SCRIPT*** variable in the [azdo-abtest-pipeline.yml](./.pipelines/azdo-abtest-pipeline.yml) to point to ***scoreA.py*** and merge it to the master branch.
-It will automatically trigger the pipeline and it will deploy a new scoring image with the following stages implementing ***Canary*** deployment strategy:
+It will automatically trigger the pipeline and deploy a new scoring image with the following stages implementing ***Canary*** deployment strategy:

 | Stage               | Green Weight| Blue Weight| Description                                                     |
 | ------------------- |-------------|------------|-----------------------------------------------------------------|